Gabaldonlab/Q-PHAST/README.md

 If you are running on Windows you also need to run the XLauch application (with all default parameters) BEFORE running this pipeline.

+## Output

 ## FAQs

 ### What can I do if I get an error?

-[Open an issue](https://github.com/Gabaldonlab/qCAST/issues) and describe your problem.
+[Open a New Issue](https://github.com/Gabaldonlab/qCAST/issues) and describe your problem.
 We will try to solve it as soon as possible.